phesketh-igtp/RutiSeq-nf/README.md

     - expanding clusters
     - merging clusters (at higher SNP levels)
     - position of SNPs relative to clusters
+- Create a excel WB for each matrix (lineage - improve access for Vero/Elisa).
+-
 - **Manual modification app**
   - continue working on it